 Dilute 100μl of each capture antibody in 10 mL of 1X PBS and mix well.

 7.7.
 Detection Antibodies

-Reconstitute the lyophilised antibodies with 0.55mL of distilled water.
+For anti-IFN $\gamma$ detection antibody, reconstitute the lyophilised antibody with 0.55mL of distilled water.
 Gently mix the solution and wait until all the lyophilised material is back into solution.